 This paper is structured as follows.
 The main text summarizes the conduct of monetary policy during the period as divided into the following phases in chronological sequence: (1) rapid monetary tightening (spring 1989 through spring 1991); (2) shift to monetary easing and protracted economic downturn (summer 1991 through the end of 1993); (3) changes in financial conditions and monetary policy response (early 1994 through summer 1995); (4) materialization of a financial system crisis in Japan (autumn 1995 through summer 1998); and (5) monetary policy under the Bank of Japan Act of 1997 (autumn 1998 through summer 2000).
-This paper also discusses in Appendixes three points among important themes that should be considered in summarizing the conduct of monetary policy in the 1990s-monetary policy rules, special loans extended by the Bank (Nichigin Tokuyu), and the Bank of Japan Act of 1997.
+This paper also discusses in appendixes three points among important themes that should be considered in summarizing the conduct of monetary policy in the 1990s -- monetary policy rules, special loans extended by the Bank (Nichigin Tokuyu), and the revised Bank of Japan Act (Bank of Japan Act of 1997).